Why Choose Us

 And we also accept payments from local charity and support groups on your behalf.
 Ask them to contact us at [email protected] to get started.

 There are several options to choose from for making a payment to Pogo Energy – and most of them have no payment fees.
-The most convenient way to pay is online, 24 x 7 x 365, at PogoEnergy.com/Recharge or via automated phone (IVR) at 888.764.6669.
+The most convenient way to pay is online, 24 x 7 x 365, at PogoEnergy.com/Recharge or over the phone at 888.764.6669.
 Both of these payment options are free.
 You can also pay in person with cash at many locations near you.
 Visit PogoEnergy.com/Locations to find the nearest Pogo Energy authorized payment location to you.
 These locations typically charge a cash handling fee, and these fees (and their hours of operation) vary by location.

 Certainly not.
 It’s not right that the big guys hit you with hidden fees – so we don’t charge you a fee just because you paid a little late, were disconnected or are trying to reconnect service.
 It’s our privilege to have you as a customer, and we hate fees as much as you do.